 - Users can consent to all apps.
 We do not recommend using this option.

-The fourth option is custom app policies but it is outside the scope of this blog post.
+The fourth option is custom app policies, but that's outside the scope of this blog post.

 Once you decide which option is right for your business, you can configure it by doing the following:

 - Sign in to the Azure portal as a Global Administrator.